 • Hyde’s teams have held the highest team GPA of all sports for 12 years

-• Coached three All-Americans and 10 ITA Award Winners
+• Coached five All-Americans and 10 ITA Award Winners

 • Winningest coach in Florida State history